BlueQuartzSoftware/SIMPL/Source/SIMPLib/Documentation/SIMPLibFilters/CoreFilters/CombineAttributeArrays.md

 ## Description ##

-This **Filter** will "stack" any number of user-chosen **Attribute Arrays** into a single attribute array.
+This **Filter** will "stack" any number of user-chosen **Attribute Arrays** into a single attribute array and allows the option to remove the original **Attribute Arrays** once this operation is completed.
 The arrays must all share the same primitive type and number of tuples, but may have differing component dimensions.
 The resulting combined array will have a total number of components equal to the sum of the number of components for each stacked array.
 The order in which the components are placed in the combined array is the same as the ordering chosen by the user when selecting the arrays.
 For example, consider two arrays, one that is a 3-vector and one that is a scalar.
 The values in memory appear as follows:

 _Vector_: tuple 1 - { v1 v2 v3 } ; tuple 2 - { v1 v2 v3 } ; tuple 3 - { v1 v2 v3 } ...